 Use the controls in the Timeline panel to play the animation as you create it.
 Then use the Save For Web command to preview the animation in your web browser.
 See Preview optimized images in a web browser.

 Save as an animated GIF using the Save For Web command.

 Save in Photoshop (PSD) format so you can do more work on the animation later.

 Save an image sequence, QuickTime movie, or as separate files.
 See also Export video files or image sequences.

 Add frames to an animation

 Adding frames is the first step in creating an animation.
-If you have an image open, the Animation panel (Photoshop Extended CS5) or Timeline panel (CS6) displays the image as the first frame in a new animation.
+If you have an image open, the Timeline panel displays the image as the first frame in a new animation.
 Each frame you add starts as a duplicate of the preceding frame.
 You then make changes to the frame using the Layers panel.